dcbaker/cython/docs/src/quickstart/overview.rst

-Cython - an overview
+Cython0 - an overview
 ====================

-[Cython] is a programming language that makes writing C extensions for the Python language as easy as Python itself.
+[Cython0] is a programming language that makes writing C extensions for the Python language as easy as Python itself.
 It aims to become a superset of the [Python]_ language which gives it high-level, object-oriented, functional, and dynamic programming.
 Its main feature